mik284/mik284/README.md

 - 🌱 I'm currently enhancing my software engineering proficiency by engaging in diverse projects.
 - 🥅 2025 Goals:
-- Code, Eat and Sleep.
+- learn, code and Sleep.
 - Repeat the above.

 ---